Tips and List of Chores Chart for Stay at Home Moms

 - You won't need to nag your children.

-- They will be using their own initiative as they check off one chore at a time
+- They will be using their own initiative.

-- They will feel a real sense of accomplishment with the completion of each task.
+- They will feel a sense of accomplishment with the completion of each task.

 It's a perfect way to teach your child about personal responsibility.